NUMLDS/bootcamp-2020/exercises/day3_final-exercise-instructions.md

 ## Github submission

-When you have completed the exercise, fork this repo and save your Markdown file in the submissions folder with the following filename structure: `FinalRExercise_LastnameFirstname.Rmd`.
-Then, submit a pull request to the origin repo.
+When you have completed the exercise, save your Markdown file in the `submissions` folder of your forked repo using this naming convention: `FinalRExercise_LastnameFirstname.Rmd`.
+Commit changes periodically, and push commits when you are done.

+You can optionally create a pull request to submit this file (and other exercise files from the bootcamp sessions) to the base repo that lives in the MSiA organization.
+If you would like to do this, make sure that all new files you have created are in the `submissions` folder, and then create a pull request that asks to merge changes from your forked repo to the base repo.

 ## Reminders